dbwrush/sudological.github.io/collectcall.md

 Collect Call is a puzzle platformer game.
 You might work through the puzzles on your own, or you might talk to other characters to piece together a mystery.
 <center><div class="container"><iframe class="responsive-iframe" src="assets/videos/cc_trailer.mp4"></iframe></div></center>
 <br>
-The game will hopefully be published to Steam soon!
-Once the store page is live, I'll update this page with a link to it.
+The game will hopefully be published to Steam in May 2024! <a href="https://store.steampowered.com/app/2312270/Collect_Call/">Here's the Steam page</a>.
 <br>
 <center><b>Features</b></center><br>
 The game gradually introduces new mechanics so you learn at a comfortable pace but still get the fun of solving puzzles on your own.
 Puzzles are made of simple components, like levers, buttons, physics objects, bridges, and others.